RuiAAPeres/JustEat.iOS.RecruitmentTest/Senior.Developer.TechTest.md

 ### What you need to do

-Please create an app with the following requirments:
+Please create an app with the following requirements:

 1. Its locates the current postcode that the user is geographically situated in